 Your long-term outlook depends on what type of neurosyphilis you have and how early your doctor diagnoses it.
 Penicillin will treat your infection and prevent it from doing any more damage, but it cannot repair the damage already done.
 However, if your case is mild, antibiotics may be enough to return you to full health.

 The first step in neurosyphilis treatment is preventing syphilis.
 Since syphilis is an STI, your best option is to practice safe sex.
-You can discuss these with your doctor.
+You can discuss this with your doctor.
 Condoms can reduce the chance of contracting syphilis.
 However, syphilis can be contracted through touching genitals outside of the area covered by the condom.

 People don’t always know they have been infected with syphilis because symptoms can remain hidden for years.
 An initial sore or sores at the infection site may appear a few weeks or months after contracting the disease.
 Although these sores heal on their own, the disease can remain.
-Later, a rash of rough, non-itchy, reddish brown spots will appear at the infection site or on another part of the body.
+Later, a rash of rough, not itchy, reddish brown spots will appear at the infection site or on another part of the body.
 If you plan on being sexually active, get tested for STIs on a regular basis.
-If you have syphilis, you can pass it on to others including your unborn baby.
+If you have syphilis, you can pass it on to others, including your unborn baby.